datapractice/machinelearners/support/to_do.md

 ## in general

+- curves as generalizations of the line -- put this in ch3 -- this sense of generalization -- turning the line into a curve, but maintaining almost everything else in place.
+Compare with generalization error.
 - mention svm and its treatment of dimensions in ch2
 - introduce idea of statement and quote about its non-linguistic character from Foucault early in ch0/1
 - ch4: canguilhem on error